hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/20_RESPONSIVE_CO-OPERATION.md

 London, was, so to organise public opinion as to give a definite verdict on the Government of India Act.
 There was barely one month.
 He consulted his friends and associates in other parts of India.
-Very Uttle dan- ger of opposition was anticipated.
-The Uttle content- ment or rejoicing that existed was to be found only in the Moderate circles.
+Very little dan- ger of opposition was anticipated.
+The little content- ment or rejoicing that existed was to be found only in the Moderate circles.
 The redoubtable Mrs. Besant was, of course, expected to put up a strong fight ; but